 - Free PC program for data export available on Proform’s website

-Your setup is critical to a well handling race car that is predictable and stable on acceleration, braking, and of course in the corners.
-With the typical adjustable coilover shock systems race cars use it is a necessary tool of the trade to own a set of race car scales (often referred to as corner scales or corner weight scales) to aid in “corner weighting” or “scaling” your race car.
-Owning a set of portable scales allows you to make changes to your suspension for varying track and chassis or tire conditions and see exactly how these changes affect corner weights, cross weights, and front/rear percentages.
+Owning a set of portable scales (often referred to as corner scales or corner weight scales) allows you to make changes to your suspension for varying track and chassis or tire conditions and see exactly how these changes affect corner weights, cross weights, and front/rear percentages.

-You will find a lot of great features built into these Proform scales that you might not expect at this price point.
-Not only does the latest LCD 4.0 system display basic corner weights, but it can also provide the user with side to side, front to rear, and cross weight percentages, which is a huge value add when setting up adjustable suspensions for proper corner balancing, cross weights, and more.
+You will find many great features built into these Proform scales that you might not expect at this price point.
+Not only does the latest LCD 4.0 system display individual corner weights and total weight, but it also provides the user with side to side, front to rear, and cross weight percentages, which is a huge value add when setting up adjustable suspensions.

-Furthermore, the LCD display unit is backlit for easy readability in low-light conditions and is powered by four standard AA batteries.
+The LCD display unit is backlit for easy readability in low-light conditions and is powered by four standard AA batteries.
 No more worrying about having 110v power nearby or ensuring an internal battery is charged before use.
-Now you can simply toss an extra pack of batteries in the included foam-lined hard case and always be ready with a quick change to a fresh set of batteries, making these racing scales 100 percent portable.
+Keep a spare set of batteries in the included foam-lined hard case or your trailer and you will always have power for your scales.

-No need to pull your hair out with difficult instructions here, Proform makes things easy with its Economy Scale System.
-Unpack the four scale pads and LCD display from their protective foam-lined rolling carry case (which even has a luggage-type handle for easy transport!), set the scale pads by your race car’s tires, and connect the four color-coded 20-foot scale pad cables between the LCD display and the scale pads.
+Unpack the four scale pads and LCD display from their protective foam-lined rolling carry case (which even has a luggage-type handle for easy transport!), set the scale pads in position and connect the four color-coded 20-foot scale pad cables between the LCD display and the scale pads.
 Install the four AA batteries that are included and power up the vehicle scales.
-It is quick and easy to set up and will be ready in minutes anywhere you can carry the case to—your shop, trackside, or a friend’s garage.
-It is that easy.
-Having Proform’s Economy Scale System in your bag of tricks is a sure way to find yourself in the winner’s circle.

 To view front to rear, left to right, or cross weight displays, press and hold the Function button.
 While holding the Function button, press and release the Tare button to scroll through the additional weighing screens.